digitalautonomy/Jekyll-Onion-blog/DEV/README.md

 Remember do these two changes in both files to allow that the page to show the text in both languages.

-3. **Background:** To change the background in the hero section, first you need have an image named `background-desktop.png` and replace with this the image with the same name into the directory `assets/images`.
+3. **Background:** To change the background in the hero section, first you need have an image named `background-desktop.png` and replace with this the image with the same name into the directory `assets/images` .

+    *Warning:*
+    please verify your logo is format PNG, if it is JPG you can rename it as .png

 ![Change logo](./images/change-hero.png)